Negative pressure in shear thickening band of a dilatant fluid: Numerical Simulation

-A uniform steady flow is unstable for the external stress $S_e$ beyond a certain value.
-In Fig.\ref{fig:numerics}, we show snapshots of isosurface for $\eta=2$ and for $p=\pm 1$ for $S_e=1.5$, which is in the unstable regime.
-The results show that the viscosity and pressure distribution are not cylindrically symmetric.
-High viscosity regions tend to localize and finally form a single fan-shape thickening band, in which positive and negative pressure segments extend in different directions, i.e. the compressing and the stretching directions in the shear flow caused by the rotating center rod.
-As a result, the positive pressure segments always go ahead of the negative pressure segments at the surface of the outer cylinder.
-This is in agreement with the results of our normal stress measurement, where the positive pulses precede the negative pulses.
+A uniform steady flow is unstable for the external stress $S_e$ beyond a certain value. { Figure \ref{fig:numerics} show the system evolution during the first 2.5 rotations of the central rod under the external stress $S_e=1.5$, which is in the unstable regime.
+The system is initially in the uniform relaxed state.
+The upper panels show the isosurfaces at $\eta=2$ (green) and the lower panels show those for the isotropic pressure $p=+1$ (red) and for $p=-1$ (blue). } The results show that the viscosity and pressure distribution are not cylindrically symmetric.
+High viscosity regions {initially appear near the center rod ($t\lesssim 3.6$), then gradually merge into a few flat regions ($t\lesssim 21.2$)}, and eventually form a single fan-shape thickening band, in which positive and negative pressure segments extend in different directions {($t=66.4$)}, i.e. the compressing and the stretching directions in the shear flow caused by the rotating center rod. {The thickening band with the positive and negative segments rotates slowly with the center rod.} As a result, the positive pressure segments always go ahead of the negative pressure segments at the surface of the outer cylinder.
+This is in agreement with the results of our normal pressure measurement, where the positive pulses precede the negative pulses.

-Our 3-$d$ simulations show the shear thickening oscillation with a localized thickened band.
-The basic mechanism is the same with that in the 2-$d$ simple shear flow\cite{nakanishi2}; in the S-shape shear rate-shear stress curve, there exists a range of the shear stress where the steady flow is unstable; under an external shear stress in the unstable range, no steady shear flow is possible and the system oscillates between the thickened and the relaxed states.
-In the shear stress thickening, the spatially uniform flow in the directions perpendicular to the shearing is intrinsically unstable because localized thickened bands can take most of the stress, leaving the rest of the medium in the unthickened state under low stress.
+{In the simulations, the localized thickening band shows the shear thickening oscillation whose period is much faster than that of the rotation.
+This oscillation in the simulation should correspond with the 20 Hz oscillation in our observation.
+The basic mechanism of the oscillation is the same with that in the 2-$d$ simple shear flow\cite{nakanishi2};} in the S-shaped flow curve, there exists a range of the shear stress where the steady flow is unstable; under an external shear stress in the unstable range, no steady shear flow is possible and the system oscillates between the thickened and the relaxed states.
+In the shear stress thickening, the spatially uniform flow in the directions perpendicular to the shearing is intrinsically unstable because localized thickened bands can take most of the external stress, leaving the rest of the medium in the unthickened state under low stress.